madebysource/lesshat/README-template.md

 		.calc(~'');
 		.selection(~'');

-		// in some cases you have to interpolated border-radius or LESS CSS begins to play on calculator .border-radius(~'20px / 40px');
+		// in some cases you have to interpolate border-radius or LESS CSS begins to play on calculator .border-radius(~'20px / 40px');

+## <a name="contribute"></a> Contribute:
+1. Download this repo.
+2. NPM install.
+3. Now you have LESS Hat devstack (see [documentation](https://github.com/csshat/lesshat-devstack).)
+4. If you create new mixin, use grunt generate command!
+5. If it's possible (almost always) have test coverage for new mixins, and never break existing tests.
+6. Commits should represent one logical change each.
+If a mixin goes through multiple iterations, squash your commits down to one.
+7. Finally, commit some code and open a pull request.

+## <a name="documentation"></a> Documentation:

-## List of mixins:
+### List of mixins:
 1. **[align-content](#align-content)** `flexbox`
 2. **[align-items](#align-items)** `flexbox`
 3. **[align-self](#align-self)** `flexbox`